benackles/placement/README.md

-# placement
+# About Placement
-A mobile site generator for local businesses.
+A mobile site theme for local businesses.